For men navigating changes in sexual health and function

 If there are symptoms, known exposure, severe discomfort, sores, testicular pain, or anything that feels urgent or unusual, in-person care is usually more appropriate because examination and follow-up may both matter.

-If the goal is periodic screening, a new baseline, or easier access when nothing feels urgent, at-home testing may be a practical option for some people.
+If the goal is periodic screening, a new baseline, or easier access when nothing feels urgent, at-home testing may be a practical option.

 What matters most is whether the test covers the infections that are actually relevant, whether the type of sample matches the concern, and whether follow-up is available if something comes back positive.